 Magnetic Resonance Imaging (MRI)

-We have a strong reputation as leaders in MRI imaging.
+We have a strong reputation as leaders in MRI scan services.
 Our experienced radiologists are strongly committed to education, research and fellowship training.
 Our MRI fellowship program is highly sought after by radiologists from around Australia and New Zealand.

 Wide boar MRI imaging service at Imaging Associates.